-Santo, the marina manager, caught the lines thrown from the stern of Pantelisa as she reversed into the berth.
-Santo remembered Toni from when he was in Catania a couple of years ago, which helped in the generous loan of his car to ferry the Italian Navy’s empty canisters to the fuel station, fill up and back, and relay by wheelbarrow and syphon to the boat’s fuel tank.
+Santo, the marina manager, caught the lines thrown from the stern of Pantelisa as she confidently drifted stern-first into the berth after a powerful burst of throttle.
+Santo remembered Toni from when he was in Catania a couple of years ago, which helped in securing the generous loan of his car to ferry the Italian Navy’s empty fuel canisters to fill up with diesel at a gas station and back, then relay by wheelbarrow to syphon into the boat’s fuel tank.

 With the boat topped up, deck cleared and hosed down we could actually kick back and relax for a bit.
 Note for the future, check the cockpit windows are closed before hosing the footwell, Toni’s mattress got a good soaking.

 However, “worse things happen at sea” and “every cloud has a silver lining and all that.”
-Removal of the mattress gives access to the fuel tank and revealed a diesel leak around the tank inspection hatch, so we caught that before it found its way into the bilge and started stinking the boat out.
-Accidental villain turned accidental hero.
+Removal of the mattress gives access to the fuel tank and revealed a diesel leak around the tank inspection hatch, so we caught that before it found its way into the bilge and started stinking out the boat.

 Toni treated us to a few drinks at the Piazza Vincenzo Bellini and a nice meal at the Trattoria la Pentalaccia.
 It’s a different experience sharing space with people on land to on the boat and I get to know Toni and Rolf a little better.
 On the water, the background mission is always the boat.
 Our lives depend on it so we are never fully off duty.

-With Toni and Rolf returning home to Switzerland, I’m left minding Pantelisa for two weeks until Thomas, the new skipper arrives.
-There are still jobs to get done: laundry of the bedding, repair cracked bimini frame, install anti-chaffing fitment at the top of the mast, and restock the galley.
+With Toni and Rolf returning home to Switzerland, I’m left minding Pantelisa alone for two weeks until Thomas, the new skipper, arrives.
+There are still jobs to be done: laundry of the bedding, repair cracked bimini frame, install anti-chaffing fitment at the top of the mast, and restock the galley.

 I keep promising myself to take a trip up to Etna but I stay on the boat three days without leaving the marina.
-I see Santo and show him the cracked frame of the Bimini.
-“Tomorrow, com-see…” another day passes.
+I walked down the jetty to see Santo in the Marina office and show him the cracked frame of the Bimini.
+“Tomorrow, com-see…” and another day passes.

-I go to the office to see Santo but Tony is there instead.
-Tony comes and looks at the crack and says “Ees too theen.
+I return to the office to see Santo but Toni is there instead.
+Toni comes and looks at the crack and says “Ees too theen.
 See Franco tomorrow, over dare in ze bianco building.”

 “What that white block with the three windows?”

-The part arrives for the mast and I collect it from the office and contact Luigi who has agreed to go up the mast and fix it.
+The part arrived for the mast and I collected it from the office and contacted Luigi who had agreed with Toni to go up the mast and fix it.
 “Si, I come Saturday.”

-Whilst checking my messages out on the deck a young French guy wonders up the pontoon and asks if I am going to Africa and could he have a lift.
-The answer was no, Gibraltar, and I’ll ask the owner and skipper if it’s OK and let him know.
+Whilst checking my messages out on the deck a young French guy shouldering a generous backpack wanders along up the pontoon and asks if I am going to Africa and could he have a lift.
+The answer was no, Gibraltar, but if he wanted to go there instead, I’d ask the owner and skipper, if it’s OK, let him know.

-It turns out it’s OK with everyone and I let him know to come in a week.
+It turns out it’s OK with everyone and I message Julien to come in a week.
 He turns up an hour later with his rucksack and guitar.
-He’s been sleeping on the beach so I invite him to use a cabin for the week: my solitude interrupted.
+He’d been sleeping on the beach so, as much I preferred to stay I Pantelisa alone, I invited him to use a cabin for the week.

 The next day, Julien says he’s going to Etna and do I want to go.
 I look up at the peak.
-I see the snow and think of my flip-flops.
+I see the snow and think about my flip-flops.

 “No thanks.
 You go and let me know if it’s worth it.”

 Etna: €30 Cable Car; €15 Bus and €9 Jeep to the summit.
-You could probably save money by walking up from the cable car but it would take a couple of hours; more in flip-flops.
+You could probably save money by walking up from the cable car but it would take a couple of hours; longer wearing flip-flops.

 “You mean twenty minutes?”